patrickfang24/Data/README.md

 ### About me ###

 My name is Patrick I'm on the analytics team @ Airbnb.
-Over the past 4 years I've worked on a variety of different teams & projects at high-growth marketplace companies, responsiblites ranging from supporting product teams (feature deep dives, experimentation design & analysis, events instrumentation, churn + retention modeling) to the optimization of marketing channels (media mix modeling, referral incentives, channel attribution, utm instrumentation) and improving operational efficiency (logistics fleet efficiency, market expansions, onboarding).
-And now I'm working in Sales!
+Over the past 4 years I've worked within a variety of different teams at high-growth marketplace companies, with responsiblites ranging from **supporting product teams** (feature deep dives, experimentation design & analysis, events instrumentation, churn + retention modeling) to **optimizing marketing channels** (media mix modeling, referral incentives, channel attribution, utm instrumentation) **and also improving operational efficiency** (logistics fleet efficiency, market expansions, onboarding).
+And now I'm working on Sales Analytics!

-### About this Repo ###

-Welcome to my repository of miscellaneous data-related projects!
-I decided in 2019 that i'd like to share more of the projects I take on outside of work, and I'm excited that you're here!

 [Linkedin](https://www.linkedin.com/in/pfangg/) ||
 [patrickfang24@gmail.com](patrickfang24@gmail.com)

+### About this Repo ###

+My repository of miscellaneous data-related project I take on outside of work.

 ### List of projects I want to cover: ###
 * __Visualization__